 In past marriage cases, parties and amici defending marriage bans have expressed concern that allowing marriage equality would cause a flood of lawsuits alleging anti-gay discrimination against religious people-particularly wedding vendors likes florists and photographers.
-But these arguments are a red herring: laws and policies barring anti-gay discrimination are already on the books in cities and counties in Tennessee.
-Those who make such arguments actually take issue with the anti-discrimination laws and the government's decision to provide anti-discrimination protection with respect to public accommodations, not with the legal definition of marriage.
+But these arguments are a red herring: laws barring anti-gay discrimination are already on the books in both Nevada and Hawaii.
+Those who make such arguments actually take issue with the anti-discrimination laws and a state's decision to provide anti-discrimination protection with respect to public accommodations, not with the legal definition of marriage.

-The vendors supposedly at risk of facing sexual-orientation discrimination lawsuits would not be newly exposed to litigation by invalidation of Tennessee's Marriage Ban, because same-sex couples already have unofficial religious and non-religious marriage ceremonies throughout the state.
+The vendors supposedly at risk of facing such lawsuits would not be newly exposed to litigation by invalidation of the Marriage Bans, because same-sex couples already have unofficial religious and non-religious marriage ceremonies throughout Nevada and Hawaii, as well as official civil union and/or domestic partnership ceremonies.
 Unofficial or not, wedding vendors have been-and will continue to be-subject to nondiscrimination laws for these kinds of ceremonies.
-Making the ceremonies official marriage ceremonies-while important for the married couple-will make no difference whatsoever to any vendor's pre-existing obligation to comply with nondiscrimination laws.
+Making the ceremonies official, or changing them from civil-union to marriage ceremonies-while important for the married couple-will make no difference pre-existing obligation whatsoever in vendor's to comply with any nondiscrimination laws.